gngrwzrd/versionutil/readme.md

 The build server increments the patch component every time a successful integration runs.

-But because I wanted a way to manually intervine with the version number, this script was created to allow to customizing the Info.plist CFBundleShortVersionString and control what happens on the build server when it calculates the version number.
+I wanted a way to manually set the version number.
+This script was created to allow to customizing the Info.plist CFBundleShortVersionString and control what happens on the build server when it calculates the version number.

 The build server steps are like this: